Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/bert.md

 cd OneFlow-Benchmark/LanguageModeling/BERT/
 ```

-Then, with the following command, we can use our pre training model and small sample set to start the BERT pre-training.
+Then, with the following command, we can use our pretraining model and small sample set to start the BERT pre-training.
 ```bash
 python ./run_pretraining.py\
     --gpu_num_per_node=1 \